Care of Casts and Splints

 When casted, use the opportunity to take it easy.
 Don’t put too many demands on your injured limb, and certainly don’t do anything which could re-injure it.
 It’s your cast’s job to protect your limb, but it does require your cooperation.

-What to watch out for when wearing a cast:
+Care of Casts and Splints -What to watch out for when wearing a cast:

 Cast are a simple, safe, and effective method of immobilizing an injured limb, allowing it time to heal.
 Your time wearing one should be uneventful, but contact your doctor if you observe any of the following: